-Minnesota woman accused in scam to obtain visas
+Minnesota woman accused in scam to obtain crime victim visas

-MINNEAPOLIS (AP) - A Minnesota woman is accused of swindling money from four people in a scam aimed at getting visas for crime victims who help police.
+MINNEAPOLIS (AP) - A Minnesota woman swindled money from four people in a scam aimed at getting visas for crime victims who help police that involved cutting them, according to criminal charges filed against her.

-Prosecutors say 36-year-old Yuridia Hernandez Linares, of Eden Prairie, used a box cutter or sharp object to cut the four, who then filed false police reports claiming they were injured during armed robberies.
+Yuridia Hernandez Linares, 36, of Eden Prairie, used a box cutter or sharp object to cut the four, who then filed false police reports claiming they were injured during armed robberies, according to prosecutors.

-The Star Tribune says the four told police they paid Hernandez Linares a total of $5,000 and worked with her to file false police reports in order to get a so-called U visa.
-The visas are given to victims of certain crimes who have been helpful to law enforcement.
+The four told police they paid Hernandez Linares a total of $5,000 and worked with her to file the false reports in order to get a so-called U visa, which are given to victims of certain crimes who have suffered mental or physical abuse and have been helpful to law enforcement, the Star Tribune reported.

-Court documents say Hernandez Linares had obtained a U visa in 2016 after falsely reporting that she was a crime victim.
-It was not immediately clear if Hernandez Linares has retained an attorney.
+Hernandez Linares is charged in Hennepin County District Court with one count of felony theft by swindle.
+She was jailed in Hennepin County.
+Her public defender did not immediately return a call for comment.

+The victims told police “they were afraid of Defendant and immigration,” the criminal complaint said.
+“Defendant had told them that if they told anyone, they would all go to jail.”
+The complaint said the four were Latinos who didn’t have documents required for legal U.S. residence.

 Information from: Star Tribune, http://www.startribune.com